Oh, Instagram! The promised land of thousands of likes and easily-acquired stardom.

 There’s only one spot in the whole wide Instagram to put a clickable, external link.
 And that’s the URL section in your bio.

 Whenever a new customer finds you on Instagram, they’re likely to go to your bio page and see your link.
-So having it up there at all times will add traffic directly to your online shop or website.
+So having it up there at all times will add traffic directly to your online shop.